-New research commissioned by HSBC has predicted what the six most in-demand banking roles of the immediate future will be, and they all have a distinct digital focus.
+We were inspired to write this blog post by new research commissioned by the HSBC.
+This research has enabled them to predicted what the six most in-demand banking roles of the immediate future will be.
+Not surprisingly, they all have a distinct digital focus.

 The six jobs that major banks are likely to start a surge in recruitment for include: